galaxyproject/training-material/topics/data-science/tutorials/python-typing/tutorial.md

   language: python
 ---

-In some, better, languages typing is a core part of the language and types are checked at compile time, to ensure your code can never use the incorrect type of object.
+In some languages type annotations are a core part of the language and types are checked at compile time, to ensure your code can never use the incorrect type of object.
 Python, and a few other dynamic languages, instead use "Duck Typing" wherein the type of the object is less important than whether or not the correct methods or attributes are available.

-However, we can provide type hints as we write python which will allow our editor to type check code as we go, even if it is not enforced at any point.
+However, we can provide type hints as we write python which will allow our editor to type check code as we go, even if it is not typically enforced at any point.

 > ### Agenda
 >